ghoomfrog/silili/README.md

 	<dd>Fight me! (<i>lit.</i> cause fought me!)
 </dl>

-Of course, depending on context, *a* or *aj* may not even be necessary.
+Of course, depending on the context, *a* or *aj* may not even be necessary.

 ## Conjunctions